GPMueller/imgui-cmake/README.md

 imgui-cmake
 ========================================

-A C++11 Dear ImGui app using CMake as build system and GLFW as windowing backend.
+A cross-platform, C++11, Dear ImGui app using CMake as build system and GLFW as windowing backend.

 Native application